lksrb/JavaRayTracer/README.md

 Platform: Windows

 ### Features
-- Add/Edit/Remove spheres
+- Add, edit or remove spheres
-- Add/Editor/Remove materials
+- Add, edit or remove materials
-- Roughness/Reflection rendering
+- Roughness and reflection available

 ## Getting started
 Currently only available to build and run using IntelliJ IDEA and Visual Studio 2022.